Skip to Main Content

 What are Course Reserves?

 A course reserve is a book (either digital or physical) that is assigned by an instructor and available from the library for students to borrow for a short period of time.
-As of the Fall 2022 semester, physical reserves can be checked out for 48 hours and renewed (as long as there is no one waiting for it) and digital items can be checked out for 2 hours and renewed (as long as there is no one waiting for it).
+As of the Spring 2023 semester, most physical reserves can be checked out for the full semester and digital items can be checked out for 2 hours and renewed (as long as there is no one waiting for it).
 The library does its best to keep at least one copy of every required textbook available for student use.
-Over the last two years, the Library has increased its ebook collection to expand at-home access to text books.
+Over the last two years, the Library has increased its e-book collection to expand at-home access to text books.

 Course reserves and other library items can be checked out both from the Aptos main campus library as well as from the Watsonville campus and our satellite locations.
 Most items are housed in the Aptos campus main library.